flugsio/xcape/README.md

 If you hold a key longer than this timeout, xcape will not generate a key event.
 Default is 500 ms.

+### `- <tail ms>`

+If you press down a mapped key within tail ms of another key, xcape will imidietly execute the mapping (starting by simulating key-up for the mapped key).

 ### `-e <map-expression>`

 The expression has the grammar `'ModKey=Key[|OtherKey][;NextExpression]'`